msafridi1999/portfolio/README.md

 Welcome to the Price Prediction Project, an end-to-end solution for predicting prices across multiple categories.
 This project is divided into two main categories: Electronics Price Prediction and Vehicle Price Prediction, each with individual models tailored to specific types of products.

+# Demo
+>You can explore the live demo of this project here:

+🔗 Check out the live demo here: [Price Prediction Project on Render](https://price-prediction-project.onrender.com/)

 # Contact
 > Feel free to reach out to me via email or connect with me on social media: